 III.
-Flight Capabilities and Characteristics of Hovershotsapv's UASs Persuant to 112 P.L.
-95 §333 (a), concerns for public safety are mitigated by the overall capabilities and characteristics of the sUAS.
-UASershöitsap Vour (4) counter-rotating propellers paired oppositely to each other for balance, control and stability.
-The total span of the sUAS is less than ""1.2m allowing for stable flight or landing even with the sudden onset of detrimental environmental conditions.
-The sUAS's have a maximal unit+ payload mass of 11kg, including cinematic/photographic or other surveying equipment.
-Hovershotsapv's sUAS is designed to primarily hover in place to capture photographic data and then operate at less than a 35 knot maximum speed to then next point of interest.
+Flight capabilities and characteristics of Conservaco's UASs

+Pursuant to 112 P.L.
+95 S333 (a), concerns for public safety are mitigated by the overall capabilities and characteristics of the sUAS.

+Conservaco UASs utilizes eight (4) counter rotating propellers paired oppositely to each other for balance, control and stability.
+The total span of the sUASs - 1.2m allowing for stable flight or landing even with the sudden onset of detrimental environmental conditions.
+The sUASs have a maximal unit: payload mass of 11kg, including cinematic photographic or other surveying equipment.
+Conservaco's sUAS is designed to primarily hover in place to capture photographic data and then operate at less than a 35knot maximum speed to the next point of interest.

 They are capable of vertical and horizontal operations but, in practice, is operated only within unaided VLOS of the PIC.
-In addition to the PIC, Hovershotsapv employs a spotter (VOS role) and a technician (secondary VOS and on-site personnel liaison) which are within unaided verbal communication range.
-These personnel are supplemented by safety officials provided by the client who are instructed to cordon
+In addition to the PIC, Conservaco employs a spotter (VOS role) and a technician (secondary VOS and onsite personnel liaison) which are within unaided verbal communication range.
+These personnel are supplemented by safety officials provided by the client who are instructed to cordon off and otherwise minimize pedestrian access in the flight zone of the client's grounds.

-Re: Exemption Request Pursuant To Section 333 of the FAA Reform Act of 2012 off and otherwise minimize pedestrian access in the flight zone of the client's grounds.
-In the event of loss of visual of the UAS, the PIC can change flight controls from cartesian (X,Y,Z) based controls to radial (r,a,h) based controls which allows the PIC to utilize one controller axis to recall the VAS to the PIC's position without concern to the current heading of the sUAS.
-In the event of loss of sight of the sUAS into an area containing hazards or possible hazards, the spotter has a heads-up-display containing a live video feed which can be used to locate the UAS while it maintains it's position in hover mode.
-The sUAS has demonstrated it's ability to maintain it's position by GPS coordinates in hover mode in "-'2Skph wind gusts at rv25 feet representing an extreme environmental condition beyond the range of conditions within the scope for sUAS operation.
+In the event of loss of visual of the UAS, the PIC can change flight controls from cartesian (X,Y,Z) based controls to radial based controls which allows the PIC to utilize one controller axis to recall the UAS to the PICs position without concern to the current heading of the sUAS, in the event of loss of sight of the sUAS into an area containing hazards or possible hazards, the spotter has a heads-up-display containing alive video feed which can be used to locate the UAS while it maintains its position in hover mode.
+The sUAS has demonstrated its ability to maintain its position by GPS coordinates in hover mode in 25kph wind gusts at 25 feet representing an extreme environmental condition beyond the range of conditions within the scope for sUAS operation.

-All of Hovershotsapv's sUASs utilize LiPo (lithium polymer) battery based power sources, decreasing safety risks from more easily combustible, fuel based, power sources.
+All of Conservaco's sUASs utilize LiPo (lithium polymer) battery based power sources, decreasing safety risks from more easily combustible, fuel based, power sources.
 Flight times generally last between eight (8) to ten (10) minutes allowing the staff to work with small flight areas per phase.
-The maximum flight time without payload is 15 minutes, however practical safe operation limits this to 10 to give ample time to control the sUAS to a safe landing zone.
-Hovershotsapv further restricts flight time by not operating its sUASs with less than twenty five percent battery capacity.
-Further safety management systems in place include a GPS mode that allows Hovershotsapv sUASs to hover in place if communication with the PIC is lost and optionally follow a set of waypoints at a set speed and height to a 'home base' predesignated safe landing zone.
-In the event of UN-forseen motor(s) failure, the system will enter into a controlled descent while allowing full use of all UAS flight controls by the PIC.
-All commands sent via remote controller received during a controlled descent are translated to an 'as meant' paradigm meaning the flight control package will use it's realtime 3 dimensional position and compensate rotors control the sUAS regardless of spin velocity.
+The maximum flight time without payload is 18 minutes, however practical safe operation limits this to 10 to give ample time to control the sUAS to a safe landing zone.
+Conservaco further restricts flight time by not operating its sUASs with less than twenty five percent battery capacity.

+Further safety management systems in place include a GPS mode that allows Conservaco sUASs to hover in place if communication with the PIC is lost and optionally follow a set of waypoints at a set speed and height to a home base predesignated safe landing zone, In the event of unforeseen motors) failure, the system will enter into a controlled descent while allowing full use of all UAS flight controls by the PIC.
+All commands sent via remote controller received during a controlled descent are translated to an as meant paradigm meaning the flight control package will use its real-time 3 dimensional position and compensate rotors control the sUAS regardless of spin velocity.
+Landing gear is also programmed to deploy based on sensing of range to ground from non-GPS based sources.
 This assures that if one system is compensated a safe and successful landing can still occur.

-IV.
-Reasons Why an Exemption to Hovershotsapv Will Not Adversely Affect Safety Standards
+IV, Reasons Why an Exemption to Conservaco Will Not Adversely Affect Safety Standards